habamax/forget-me-not-theme/README.md

-# forget-me-not-theme a tribute to light-blue Emacs theme
+# A tribute to light-blue Emacs theme

 ... which Emacs 29.1 made obsolete.